Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 ## Desktop Application (Recommended for Personal Use)

-**V2.0 brings a native Windows desktop experience** with all PDF tools available offline!
+The Windows desktop application includes local PDF tools and can connect to a server for operations unavailable locally.

 ### What You Get

 - ✅ **Native Windows application** - Feels like a built-in Windows program
 - ✅ **Open PDFs directly** - Double-click any PDF to open in Stirling PDF
 - ✅ **No login required** - Install and start using PDF tools right away
-- ✅ **Processes files locally** - All your PDF processing stays on your device
+- ✅ **Local processing where supported** - Tools served by the local backend run on your device.
+Tools routed to Stirling Cloud or a connected server send their inputs to that server.
 - ✅ **Optional server connection** - Connect to Stirling Cloud or your own self-hosted server for advanced tools like OCR and document conversions
 - ✅ **All local tools included** - Merge, split, rotate, sign, and more work without any server
 - ✅ **Automatic updates** - Stay current with latest features
-- ✅ **Better performance** - Optimized for Windows
 - ✅ **No browser needed** - Standalone application

 ### Installation